 The Y key was defective in my first review keyboard.
 It did output a keystroke, but it certainly wasn’t pleasant to press.
 This is probably that one nightmarish failure which every manufacturer dreads, so I didn’t dock any points.
 In an expensive keyboard like this one, the failure is certainly disheartening.
 I don’t have access to failure rates or QC practices at Tesoro, so I can’t say for sure.
 My rep didn’t provide further information about the malfunction or what steps, if any, were taken to prevent further failures.

 I can say with certainty that Tesoro handled the situation well.
 I’m a reviewer, of course, so there was extra incentive for a smooth replacement.
 Nonetheless, there was no hassle or request for evidence when I explained the issue.
 If you’re returning a premium product like this one, it’s quite likely that the process will be easy (particularly if you buy the keyboard on Amazon).
-Moreover, most mechanical keyboards do come with warranty so had I been a normal customer, I should’ve gotten it replaced with ease.
+Moreover, most mechanical keyboards do come with a warranty so had I been a normal customer, I should’ve gotten it replaced with ease.